 The “Stream Inspector”¶

 This large field has one or more tabs of list views.
 One tab is present for each stream, and details on the contents of the stream.

-There are also streams for Skeletal Animations, called Animtion Streams, streams for segment data, and so on for other data you might find in a HoloEdit Composition.
+There are also streams for Skeletal Animations, called Animation streams, streams for segment data, and so on for other data you might find in a HoloEdit composition.

 Mesh Stream Settings

-Detect Stabilized Sequences: This option detects existing Stabilization (sometimes called Registration, or Filtering) present in the mesh stream.
-Enable this If your mesh stream was exported from HoloEdit after processing in a Stabilize Stage, or comes from another source with Stabilization added
+Detect Stabilized Sequences: This option detects existing stabilization (sometimes called ‘Registration’, or ‘Filtering’) present in the mesh stream.
+Enable this if your mesh stream was exported from HoloEdit after processing in a Stabilize Mesh stage, or comes from another source with stabilization added

 Calculate Normals: This option automatically calculates surface normals for shading your mesh.
 If your mesh streams come with existing normals pre-defined, leave this off.
-Note that normals slightly increase the file size of your output Clip.
-With a Clip selected, this option also appears in the Clip Inspector
+Note that normals slightly increase the file size of your output clip.
+With a clip selected, this option also appears in the Inspector panel

 Bake Transform: This option is only present if your clip contains Alembic (.abc) files.
 When enabled, the alembic file’s world transform is sampled and applied to the mesh each frame

 Import Pattern Settings¶